aliya-gamez/python-code-editor/README.md

 <img src="docs/screenshot.png">

 This is a simple code editor written in Python, for Python.
 Currently, all it can do is write and display code.
+The main theme for the editors styling and syntax was created by me, however it will probably change.

 ### Built With